ONSdigital/sdg_data_updates/3-4-1/README.md

 The current nomis links were generated as follows:

 #### Mortality rate numbers ####
-From Nomis, select Query > Mortality statistics - underlying cause, sex and age.
+From Nomis, select Query > Life Events > Mortality statistics - underlying cause, sex and age.

 Selections (if we have an account so only one link):
    Geography: Countries (all) > Regions (all)